 Summary: In April 2020, the number of unemployed workers reached its peak, and in May 2020, job posting activity bottomed out.
 At that time, there were about two unemployed workers for every job posting.
 Since then, posting activity has rapidly increased and the number of unemployed workers has declined.
-Currently, in Northern Colorado, there are almost two job postings for every unemployed worker.
+Since May of 2021, there have been two or more job postings for every unemployed work in Northern Colorado.

 Source: Emsi.
 US Bureau of Labor Statistics.
-Frequency: monthly, no delay Updated: 04/26/2023
+Frequency: monthly, no delay Updated: 07/07/2023